Quantum Holonomy Fields: -algebras and categorical independence

 is not naturally an algebra, meaning that the canonical product $A\otimes B$ does not descend to a product on $A{\otimes}_{R}B$.
-Secondly, formula \ref{tensorindep} can not be used to define an amalgamated version of tensor independance, since for all a,b $E(a_{1}ra_{2})E(b_{1})\neq E(a_{1}a_{2})E(rb_{1})$,~$a_{1},a_{2}\in A$, $b_{1} \in B$ and $r \in R$.
-Finally, in the last section of the present work we use amagamated probability spaces over commutative algebras $R$. \end{enumerate} We mentioned earlier there might be an issue if we try to define independence of more than two morphisms.
+Secondly, formula \eqref{tensorindep} can not be used to define an amalgamated version of tensor independence, since there may be $a_{1},a_{2}\in A$, $b_{1} \in B$ and $r \in R$ with $E(a_{1}ra_{2})E(b_{1})\neq E(a_{1}a_{2})E(rb_{1})$,~ Finally, in the last section of the present work we use amalgamated probability spaces over commutative algebras $R$. \end{enumerate} \end{example} We mentioned earlier there might be an issue if we try to define independence of more than two morphisms.
 An additional constraint needs to be satisfied by the natural morphisms $\iota^{1}$, $\iota^{2}$ and the unit $E$.
 This is the content of the next definition. \begin{definition} Inclusions $\iota^{1}$ and $\iota^{2}$ are called compatible with unit constraints if the diagram

-\end{definition} A more vernacular way to put constraints of Definition \ref{inclusionunit} is that inclusions $\iota^{1}$ and $\iota^{2}$ and left and right unit morphisms are, respectively, inverse from each other. \begin{theorem}[Theorem 3.6 in \cite{gerhold2016categorial}] Let $(\mathcal{C},\otimes,E,\alpha,\ell,r,\iota^{1},\iota^{2})$ a monoidal category. \begin{enumerate}[ 1. ] \item If $\iota^{1}$ and $\iota^{2}$ are inclusions which are compatible with unit constraints, the unit object $E$ is initial, i.e there is an unique morphism $\eta_{A}:E \to A$ for every object $A \in \Obj(\mathcal{C})$.
+\end{definition} A more vernacular way to put constraints of Definition \ref{inclusionunit} is that inclusions $\iota^{1}$ and $\iota^{2}$ and left and right unit morphisms are, respectively, inverse from each other. \begin{theorem}[Theorem 3.6 in \cite{gerhold2016categorial}] Let $(\mathcal{C},\otimes,E,\alpha,\ell,r,\iota^{1},\iota^{2})$ be a monoidal category. \begin{enumerate}[ 1. ] \item If $\iota^{1}$ and $\iota^{2}$ are inclusions which are compatible with unit constraints, the unit object $E$ is initial, i.e there is a unique morphism $\eta_{A}:E \to A$ for every object $A \in \Obj(\mathcal{C})$.
 Furthermore,

 holds for all objects $A,B,C \in \Obj(\mathcal{C})$. \item Suppose that the unit object $E$ is an initial object.
-Then \ref{inclusionsinitial} read as a definition yields inclusions $\iota^{1}$, $\iota^{2}$ which are compatible with the unit constraints. \end{enumerate} \end{theorem} As pointed out in \cite{gerhold2016categorial}, Maclane's coherence theorem can be extended to all diagrams built up from the associative constraints, left and right units, and the natural morphisms $\eta$.
+Then \eqref{inclusionsinitial} read as a definition yields inclusions $\iota^{1}$, $\iota^{2}$ which are compatible with the unit constraints. \end{enumerate} \end{theorem} As pointed out in \cite{gerhold2016categorial}, Maclane's coherence theorem can be extended to all diagrams built up from the associative constraints, left and right units, and the natural morphisms $\eta$.
 This extended Maclane coherence theorem implies, in particular, commutativity of the diagrams in Fig. \ref{communitconstraintun} and Fig. \ref{communitconstraintdeux} in case compatibility with the unit constraints of inclusions are satisfied.